 <h2> secondary information </h2> ...etc.

 Rocketspark uses H1, H2, and H3.
-To prevent confusion, we’ve avoided using the technical tag names:
+To prevent confusion, we’ve avoided using the technical tag names.
+Check out a comparison here: